tholonia/iching_cli/book/v2/markdown/hexagram_22.md

 Cecilia wrestled with the intricacies of her own soul, struggling to manifest her deepest truths while the shadows of her past hesitated along the edges of her vision.
 Day by day, her brush followed the curves of her evolving understanding, each stroke uncovering a new layer, bridging the gap between the internal conflicts and external realities.

 A subtle shift in the evening light infused her work with warmth, reflecting the dawning clarity of her intent.
 The hidden intricacies of her heart found their way into the art, emanating a resonance that spoke volumes.
-Yet, as clarity rose, doubts lingered—a voice reminding Cecilia of the fragility of her discoveries.
+Yet, as clarity rose, doubts lingered, a voice reminding Cecilia of the fragility of her discoveries.

 In a bold moment of liberation, Cecilia embraced this voice, realizing the brilliance of her path lay not in certainty but in the process of seeking itself.
 Her work became a dance of light and shadow, where her authentic self met the world with grace and certainty.